aleh/bluepill-zig/README.md

 st-flash --reset --format ihex write main.hex
 ```

 However in this one we want to be able to pull our helpers from a "module" in `./lib`.
-This still could be described in a shell script of course, but also was curious how Zig build system works, so I've added `build.zig`.
+This still could be described in a shell script of course, but I also was curious about Zig's build system, so I've added `build.zig`.

 Now the example can be compiled with `zig build` or flashed with `zig build flash`.